hydraulic-software/conveyor/guidebook/docs/outputs.md

 ## Windows

 Conveyor doesn't create installer EXEs.
-Instead it uses Microsoft's newest packaging technology, called MSIX.
-Like the older MSI technology it's built in to Windows, but represents a complete redesign with different formats and capabilities.
-All Windows 10/11 systems support it, and Microsoft have also backported it to Windows 7.[^1] MSIX files are enhanced ZIP files with several features that make it a good fit for modern desktop app distribution:
+Instead it uses Microsoft's newest packaging technology, [MSIX](https://docs.microsoft.com/en-us/windows/msix/).
+Like the older MSI format support is built in to Windows, but MSIX is a complete redesign with a different format, approach and capabilities.
+All Windows 10/11 systems support it and Microsoft have also backported it to Windows 7.[^1] MSIX files are enhanced ZIP files with several features that make it a good fit for modern desktop app distribution:

 * **Two-click start.** App installation or upgrade can be launched direct from the web.
 Users download an `.appinstaller` file  and open it, then click launch.
 It's actually the same number of clicks as getting an app on mobile platforms.
 * **Delta downloads.** MSIX breaks apps into 64kb chunks and Windows only downloads those it hasn't already got.
 This works for *new installs* and *across unrelated vendors and apps*, meaning if the user has already downloaded some app using a popular runtime, your app using the same runtime will install near-instantly as only the unique program data will need to be fetched.
 Files on disk are also de-duplicated when possible by using hard links.
 This works because the "installer" the user downloads is in reality a small XML file that points to the real underlying file, which is itself indexed by hash.